-Coach leacher Bus Driver Food Svs.
+Coach Teacher Bus Driver Food Svs.
 Workers Questions or concerns regarding Questions or concerns regarding Questions about lost items on Questions about the menu for your child, a sport should first be directed to instruction practices in your the bus, speak first to the bus account info?
-If you are in the building, you the coach involved child's classroom should be driver can have the food service worker check this directed to his/her teacher out for you Athletic Dir.
-Building Principal Transportation Director Food Service It more information is needed or you It more information is needed or Questions about transportation for Questions about food service for your child still have questions or concerns, a you still have questions or your child should be directed to the should be directed to the Food Service meeting with the athletic director concerns, a discussion should be Transportation Director Director (695-8415) should be scheduled scheduled with your child's (695-8402) , , , , , , , , , , , , , , , , , , , principal (695-8408 () П (695-8408 П Ц 7 Building Principal Business Mar .
-Business Mar .
+If you are in the building, you the coach involved child's classroom should be driver can have the food service worker check this directed to his/her teacher out for you Ш Ш Athletic Dir.
+Building Principal Transportation Director Food Service It more information is needed or you It more information is needed or Questions about transportation for Questions about food service for your child still have questions or concerns, a you still have questions or your child should be directed to the should be directed to the Food Service meeting with the athletic director concerns, a discussion should be Transportation Director Director (695-8415) should be scheduled scheduled with your child's (695-8402) principal (695-8408 , п (093-0406 П Building Principal Business Mgr.
+Business Mgr.
 If more information is needed or you It more information is needed or If more information is needed or you still still have questions or concerns, a you still have questions or have questions or concerns, a meeting discussion should be scheduled with concerns, a meeting with the with the Business Manager should be your child's principal.
-Business Manager should be arranged arranged (695-8400) (695-8400 , , , , , , , , , , , , , , , , , , , - (090-0400 П ) Superintendent A conference with the Superintendent of Schools is most appropriately held if questions or concerns have not been resolved at earlier levels (695-8401).
+Business Manager should be arranged your crilia's principal.
+2 arranged (695-8400) (695-8400 п Ц Supe erintendent A conference with the Superintendent of Schools is most appropriately held if questions or concerns have not been resolved at earlier levels (695-8401).
 Board of Education The last level of contact with the district about a question or concern is the Board of Education.